Sunday, June 23, 2013

 Tuesday, June 18, 2013

-This post is too late to help the poor mystery people in the picture below but, you can keep something just as terrible from happening to your family, simply by following my advice!
+This post comes too late to help the poor mystery people in the picture below, but you can keep something as terrible from happening to your family, simply by following this advice!

 Bottom Row - left to right